Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 ![](img/2_gen.png)

 - In the Message Auto Generation window that appears, next to the Input Package Path, click `Browse Package…` and navigate to the niryo_moveit directory, e.g. `~/catkin_ws/src/niryo_moveit/`.
 Select the `msg` folder, and then click `GENERATE!` A window will appear to notify that the Code Generation is Complete.
-If this is successful, 3 new C# scripts should populate the `Assets/RosMessages/NiryoMoveit/msg` directory: NiryoMoveitJoints, NiryoTrajectory, and RobotTrajectory.
+If this is successful, 2 new C# scripts should populate the `Assets/RosMessages/NiryoMoveit/msg` directory: NiryoMoveitJoints and NiryoTrajectory.

    > [PLACEHOLDER]: explain what's happening in message generation?

+- Once again go to the `RosMessageGeneration -> Auto Generate Messages` and select `Single Message`.
+In the Message Auto Generation window that appears, next to the Input Package Path, click `Browse File...` and navigate to the newly downloaded MoveIt Msgs repository.
+Select `moveit_msgs/msg/RobotTrajectory.msg`, and then click `GENERATE!` A window will appear to notify that the Code Generation is Complete.
+If this is successful, 1 new C# script should populate the `Assets/RosMessages/Moveit/msg` directory: RobotTrajectory.

-- Now that the message has been generated, the service will be created.
+- Now that the messages have been generated, the service will be created.
 In the menu, select `RosMessageGeneration -> Auto Generate Services` and select `Single Service`.

 - In the Service Auto Generation window that appears, next to the Input Package Path, click `Browse Package…` and navigate to the niryo_moveit/srv directory, e.g. `~/catkin_ws/src/niryo_moveit/srv`.
 Choose the `MoverService.srv` file, and then click `GENERATE!` If this is successful, 2 new C# scripts should populate the `Assets/RosMessages/NiryoMoveit/srv` directory: MoverServiceRequest and MoverServiceResponse.